Bloomington, IL

 If You Take Blood Thinners

-Not all procedures performed by Dr. Noraian create bleeding problems and not all blood thinners may compromise your ability to have a procedure.
+Not all procedures performed by Dr. Noraian create bleeding problems and not all blood thinners may compromise your ability to undergo a procedure.
 Regardless, if you are taking Coumadin, Plavix, Aspirin or any other blood thinner, please let Dr. Noraian know.
 Occasionally, a simple blood test may be coordinated with your physician, so you may avoid having to make any changes to your blood thinners.
 Let Dr. Noraian know what you are taking to help keep treatment within an appropriate window of safety.

 If You Have Diabetes

-What To Bring To Your Surgical Visit
+What to Bring to Your Surgical Visit

 What to Eat Prior to Surgery